dashbird/site/content/blog/guide-to-debugging-serverless-applications.md

 ### introduction (lose title later)

-We recently did a survey targeting close to 500 serverless companies and asking about the main obstacles of adopting serverless technologies.
+We recently did a survey targeting serverless companies and asking about the main obstacles of adopting serverless technologies.
 "Steep learning curve" ranked as the third highest.
+Here's a shot of listing the most common problems and solutions that we as a monitoring and debbuging company see the most.

 ## AWS Lambda failures